aleXiehta/PhoneFortifiedPerceptualLoss/README.md

 # Phone Fortified Perceptual Loss for Speech Enhancement
-This is the official implementation of our paper *"Improving Perceptual Quality by Phone-Fortified Perceptual Loss for Speech" Enhancement"*
+This is the official implementation of our paper *"Improving Perceptual Quality by Phone-Fortified Perceptual Loss using Wasserstein Distance for Speech" Enhancement"*

 ## Requirements
 - pytorch 1.6